 - Are there critical notifications that can lead to real problems if the users miss them?

 Testing and Documentation

-- When and how are you going to run usability tests?
+- When and how do we run usability tests?

-- How do you test the code of your design system?
+- How do we test the code of our design system?

 (Patterns, Components, Code, Do & Don’ts)